 The huddle boards are a daily exercise in keeping commitments.
 The capacity and demand exercise are a great time to publicly state our goals and follow up on the goals we set the previous day.

 The best example of 1a being exhibited in our culture is that people refer to the value often in ordinary discussion.
-It is common to hear employees say “I made a commitment…
+It is common to hear employees say ‘I made a commitment…

-As an entity, design has made it a point to complete every job that comes through our queue same day.
+As an entity, design has made it a point to complete every job that comes through our queue that same day.
 We are currently averaging around 85% in that endeavor.
 In doing so we commit to everyone involved that the job will be done in a timely manner with 100% efficiency.

-We often compensate customers for rebate amounts that we did not receive, simply because it was promised them beforehand.
+We often compensate customers for rebate amounts that we did not receive, simply because it was promised to them beforehand.
 We eat the difference and try to make it up in other ways rather than going back on our promises to homeowners.

-We promise our sales reps, investors and homeowners that we’re committed to performing high quality work.
+We promise our sales reps, investors and homeowners that we are committed to performing high quality work.
 I love how we make it a priority to track and follow-up on pass inspection rate and see what crews need additional training.
 The tools we have in place along with the process of following up make sure that we are keeping our commitments of high quality.